-The bill applies to a "gaming entity licensee," which is a master wagering licensee, a licensed online gaming operator, a licensed online gaming service provider, or a licensed sports wagering retailer (see BACKGROUND).
+This bill prohibits a gaming entity licensee or someone acting on the licensee's behalf from publishing, airing, displaying, or disseminating any advertising, marketing, or other promotion that offers or provides a bonus, credit, or other inducement to take part in gaming.
+By law, a "gaming entity licensee" is a master wagering licensee, a licensed online gaming operator, a licensed online gaming service provider, or a licensed sports wagering retailer (CGS § 12-850; see BACKGROUND).